List of international games played by NHL teams: 1938 Detroit Red Wings–Montreal Canadiens European tour

-In 1938, for the first time in NHL history two of the league's teams, the Detroit Red Wings and the Montreal Canadiens, went on a tour of Europe with a nine-game series in England and France.
+In 1938, for the first time in NHL history two of the league's teams, the Detroit Red Wings and the Montreal Canadiens, went on a tour of Europe with a nine-game series in Britain and France.
 The Canadiens won the series with a record of 5–3–1.

 1959 Boston Bruins–New York Rangers European tour

 In 1959, the Boston Bruins and the New York Rangers (aided by Bobby Hull, Ed Litzenberger, Eric Nesterenko, and Pierre Pilote of the Chicago Black Hawks) went on a 23-game tour of Europe, visiting England, Switzerland, France, Belgium, West Germany, and Austria.
 The Rangers won the series with a record of 11–9–3.

 The first game in Geneva was attended by a sell-out crowd of 11,000, the attendance for the Zürich games was 4500 and 2000.
 In Berlin, only 600 people went to see the first game.